 However, many current users of the scheme would be eligible for a Disabled Persons Railcard.
 Provided by the rail industry (at no cost to West Lothian Council), anyone meeting the eligibility criteria is able to purchase a Disabled Persons Railcard for £20 per annum, which then entitles them to one-third off most rail fares.

+How do you know that?
 Evidence obtained from national surveys and publications.

 What action/s will be taken, by whom and what is the timescale for completion?